 8. Give A TEDx Talk

-If you’ve uncovered your why, identified your niche, honed your uniqueness, practiced your presentation skills, and created networking opportunities for yourself, consider stepping up your speaker game by giving a TEDx talk.
+If you’ve uncovered your why, identified your niche, honed your uniqueness, practiced your presentation skills, and created networking opportunities for yourself, one of the final steps to becoming a keynote speaker is giving one, authority-building TEDx talk.
 TEDx talks are one of the best avenues for becoming a paid speaker.
 Why?
-The TEDx platform reaches a large number of individuals, so you get noticed quicker.
+The TEDx platform increases your speaking experience and reaches a large number of individuals, so you get noticed quicker.

 Farrah Smith who we mentioned previously landed her dream keynote gig after giving her TEDx talk.
 In the talk, Farrah discussed her relentless pursual of getting into The University of California Los Angeles.
 After seeing the talk, The University of California Los Angeles asked Farrah to come and give a keynote speech to their youth.
 With TEDx talks, the possibilities are endless.